Nikita-prF/blog/README.md

 * It is necessary to improve the adaptability of some graphic elements and fonts - the view on small screens was far from perfect.

+* In the future, I will also need to implement pagination on the community page for comfortable and customizable display of posts.

+* There is a problem with displaying posts, when a new published post is added to the end of the list.
+Pagination should solve this problem too.

 ## Built with

 * [Spring Boot](https://spring.io/)